We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They may recommend various ways to help the skin heal, such as applying a weak vinegar solution or unscented emollient to the face for a few days after the treatment.

-Chemical peels often cause redness and peeling, which may take
+The process can cause swelling and peeling, which may take

 There are three types of chemical peel, based on how deeply they exfoliate the skin: